 - 1. Specify a project name. - 2.
 Specify a path for the project.
 This is the path under which all the files are stored.
 The MTK appends the project name as a subdirectory and includes that as part of the complete path.
 For this reason, we recommend that you use the same project path for all of your migration projects.
 They are stored in separate directories, since the project names are different, but you have the advantage of having them all grouped together. - 3.
 Provide a text description for your project.
-Even if you are going to be migrating the same source Oracle database, you might want to create multiple projects to organize your work (for example, if you are doing the work in multiple steps).
+Even if you are going to be migrating the same source database, you might want to create multiple projects to organize your work (for example, if you are doing the work in multiple steps).
 A good description helps when you are trying to distinguish the work you do for each project. - 4.
-Specify the source database and version.
-(At this time, however, the only supported source database is Oracle version 8.)
+Specify the source database.

 - 5. Specify your target platform.
-This is the system on which DB2 is installed, and where you will be targeting the migration of your Oracle database.
-For iSeries migrations, you must choose the version and release of your iSeries server.
-This is very important, because different releases of DB2^(R) Universal Database^(TM) for iSeries support different functions.
-At this time, the supported version and release combinations are Version 5 Release 2 and Version 5 Release 3.
-If your iSeries server does not yet have either of these releases installed, choose V5R2.
-Certain functions might not run on your system, and will therefore fail to deploy properly; however, choosing V5R2 prevents the MTK from generating V5R3-only features of DB2. - 6.
+This is the system on which DB2 is installed, and where you will be targeting the migration of your source database.
+For System i5 migrations, you must choose the version and release of your system.
+This is very important, because different releases of DB2 UDB for i5/OS support different functions.
+At this time, the supported versions are V5R2M0, V5R3M0 and V5R4M0.
+If your system does not yet have either of these releases installed, choose 'DB2 UDB iSeries V5R2'.
+Certain functions might not run on your system, and will therefore fail to deploy properly; however, choosing V5R2 prevents the MTK from generating new features of DB2. - 6.
 Click OK.